MarkBind/markbind/test_site/requirements/EstablishingRequirements.md

 any current system or a new innovation.

 #### Focus groups
 Focus groups are a kind of informal interview within an interactive group setting.
-A group of people (e.g. potential users, beta testers) are asked about their understanding of a specific issue or a process.
+A <tooltip content="e.g. potential users, beta testers">group of people</tooltip>
+are asked about their understanding of a specific issue or a process.
 Focus groups can bring out undiscovered conflicts and misunderstandings among stakeholder interests which can then be resolved or clarified as necessary.